apache/flink/docs/internal_general_arch.md

 An alternative view on the system is given by the stack below.
 The different layers of the stack build on top of each other and raise the abstraction level of the program representations they accept:

-- The **runtime** layer receive a program in the form of a *JobGraph*.
+- The **runtime** layer receives a program in the form of a *JobGraph*.
 A JobGraph is a generic parallel data flow with arbitrary tasks that consume and produce data streams.

 - The **optimizer** and **common api** layer takes programs in the form of operator DAGs.
 The operators are